 For zone 1 and 2, Type-1 muscle fibers are used, meaning fat is the preferential fuel source.
 This piece of knowledge is extremely useful for those who want to lose fat and/or build endurance.

 Training in zone 2 (or in an aerobic state) is done by monitoring the heart rate and staying just below maximum aerobic heart rate (MAHR).
 This is often identified as 50-60% or 60-70% of a max heart rate (the community is divided on which specifically).

 A more specific and targeted formula is outlined by Dr. Phil Maffetone (Clinician & coach of world-class endurance athletes).
 This method factors in some extra variances among individuals to give a more accurate number.
 Find this number and then complete around 80% of training at, or just below, this heart rate to build endurance and, according to Dr. Maffetone, help avoid injuries and overtraining.

-Modern scientific understanding is that human performance is not only limited by one’s physical capability, but it is impacted greatly by the strength of mind and the brain’s own internal regulators.
+Modern scientific understanding is that human performance is not only limited by one’s physical capability but is impacted greatly by the strength of the mind and the brain’s own internal regulators.

 There are two main theories related to the brain’s role in performance outlined by Alex Hutchinson in his book Endure: Mind, Body, and the Curiously Elastic Limits of Human Performance.